Cocaine Defense Lawyers in St. Louis

 Regardless of the circumstances involved in your case, our legal team listens carefully to your situation and conducts extensive investigations into the arresting protocol of officers and the evidence involved.
 We develop a set of options we can pursue and elect the most viable strategy to fight for a dismissal or reduction of your charges.

-If you would like to learn more about the specific charges you face and how The Hammer Law Firm, LLC can help, please contact a St. Louis drug crime attorney as soon as possible.
+If you would like to learn more about the specific charges you face and how The Hammer Law Firm, LLC can help, please contact us as soon as possible.